m-Just/slate/source/index.html.md

   }
 ```

-When user is in game, the client should listen to game events, and the UI should
+When user is in game, the client should listen to game events, which UI should
-respond to these events accordingly.
+respond to accordingly.
 Use `Server.ListenGameState` to listen.

 Parameter | Type | Description
 --------- | ---- | -----------